Family and Consumer Science (FCS) Education

 Background

-Human Services Industry in Minnesota
+Family and Consumer Sciences Industry in Minnesota

 Minnesota is a state of mind filled with adventure, culture, and curiosity.
 And we’re a state of opportunity, committed to building what matters and making the world a better place for everyone.
-Minnesotans working in the human services industry help people meet their basic needs so they can live in dignity and achieve their highest potential, with a shared belief that when Minnesotans help other Minnesotans, we create a brighter future for all of us.
+Minnesotans working in the consumer services industry help people meet their basic needs so they can live in dignity and achieve their highest potential, with a shared belief that when Minnesotans help other Minnesotans, we create a brighter future for all of us.

 • 4th Most Educated State (DEED, 2024)